53 miles, 3,900 ft elevation gain, 116ft/mi. 33.4 mi on land, 19.3 mi on water. Counter-Clockwise direction required

 Gravel with pavement and singletrack connectors, and a 19-mile section of Class I paddling on the French Broad River.
 Preferred bike rank: Rigid MTB, Gravel Bike, Hardtail.

 Pisgah Paddler is a beginner-friendly bikerafting loop consisting of a ride through Pisgah National Forest and a float along the French Broad River.
-The mostly-gravel route contains steep climbs, winding descents, minor fords, a quick hike-a-bike, singletrack, two breweries, and a short ride through the town of Etowah.
+Ideal for a 1, 2, or 3 night ride with camping options both off trail and off river.
+The mostly-gravel route contains steep climbs, winding descents, minor fords, a short hike-a-bike, singletrack, two breweries, and a short ride through the town of Etowah.
 Paddle-in only campsites are available along the French Broad River Paddle Trail, and plenty of dispersed camping can be found throughout Pisgah National Forest.
 The packrafting section of this route is primarily flat water, perfect for gaining experience.

 - Relaxing and remote stretches of the French Broad

 - Sierra Nevada’s Lower Park

 Overnight parking is available at multiple spots along Wash Creek road in Mills River.
 If a flat water shakedown is needed, the Hendersonville Reservoir is just a 2 mile ride down from the Trace Ridge trailhead.

 The first section follows Yellow Gap Road through Mills River Campground, to the beginning of Bradley Creek Road.
 Be sure to fill up your water at one of the springs along Queen Creek Mountain before beginning the descent.